-In this episode, I’m going to take you through lean startup business basics.
+In this episode, I’m going to take you through lean start-up business basics.

 Even if you already have an existing business, it’s a great episode for you to check in on whether you’ve achieved some of the key things that prove your business is going to scale and still be profitable.

-So what exactly is lean startup?
+What exactly is a lean start-up?

-Lean startup, in particular, is focused on saving money.
+Lean start-up, in particular, is focused on saving money.
 But as a model, it also saves you a lot of time in your business development journey.

 This is particularly sexy for online channels because these days, we have access to larger scale audiences organically without having to invest lots of money.